 (2) The Registry shall be maintained in a state of availability for public inspection, including the capability to view registered notices by inputting a search of the identifier of the grantor or the registration number of the initial notice, in a manner that associates the initial notice with all related amendment notices and cancellation notices.

-[(3) If the registration of a notice is affected by the failure of the Registry to comply with this section the notice remains effective except against a purchaser of encumbered property covered by the notice, who gives value in reasonable reliance on the information available from the Registry records.]
+(3) If the registration of a notice is affected by the failure of the Registry to comply with this section the notice remains effective except against a person who obtained an interest in the encumbered property covered by the notice by giving value in reasonable reliance on the information available from the Registry records.

 Integrity of information in the Registry records